usuyama/hapmuc/README.md

 * ./cand_somatic
     * Candidate somatic mutations, which passed the minimum criterion.
 (NOTE: you can set the parameters in `utils/search_variants.rb` )
 * ./cand_hetero_germline
-    * Hetero germline variants.
+    * Heterozygous germline variants.
 Also, you can check the criterion in `utils/search_variants.rb`.
 * ./windows
     * A list of candidate windows, which is generated based on the above two files using `bedtools window`.